Organize Toys in the living room

 2).
 Blankets behind the chair

 Our kids LOVE to cuddle up with blankets.
 We have four kids and they all use them (Even our baby likes to lay and cuddle on a blanket).
 They get them out so often that I didn’t not want to worry about hanging them somewhere because they need to be responsible for putting them back.
 Hiding them behind the chair is an easy way for the kids to take of their mess quickly and efficiently.
 I loved these little cards for $8- they are called responsibility cards.
-If you are looking for some help with teaching your kids to be RESPONSIBLE (helping put away toys, blankets, clothes)- these are cute & well-thought out.
+If you are looking for some help with teaching your kids to be RESPONSIBLE (helping put away toys, blankets, clothes), here is my post on age-appropriate chores.

 3).
 Coffee Table Drawer: